alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-05-21-experiments-in-agentic-ai-part-x-moving-the-loop-to-bedrock-converse-tools.md

 - output truncation;
 - repeated malformed calls;
 - maximum tool rounds;
-- trace files that are useful after the fact;
+- trace files that explain the run after the fact;
 - and the cost of longer conversations.

 The `write_file` failure made this concrete.
 Claude repeatedly tried to call `write_file` without `content`.
 That is a strange failure mode compared with the previous text-emission pipeline, but it is exactly the sort of failure a tool-using system has to handle.
 The fix was not just "prompt better".
 The application also needed to validate the tool input, return a useful error, count repeated malformed calls, and stop with a traceable failure.

 The third lesson is that the outer workflow loop is still useful, but it is now a coarser signal than before.
 A run can complete in one outer iteration while still doing several rounds of edit-test-repair inside the implementer.
 That is a good thing, but it means that "completed in one iteration" is no longer enough detail.
 I also need to know how many tool rounds happened, how many tests were run, whether tests failed before passing, and what the model changed after seeing those failures.

+Adding structured observability to `agent_trace.json` helped with that.
+The trace now records a top-level workflow summary, per-phase tool-loop summaries, and per-round tool timelines.
+That does not make it a full UI, but it does turn the inner loop from something I had to infer into something I can inspect directly.

 The final lesson is about validation.
 Minesweeper is a small task, but it still exposed real differences between generated solutions.
 Passing 60 generated tests did not guarantee that a manual probe would find no bugs.
 Some defects were outside the generated test suite, and some were more about interface quality than pure correctness.
 That suggests a useful benchmark needs both automated checks and a small release-candidate review.